 Your fist stop has to be the Garden of Enchantment, set over an acre of land surrounding the de Young Museum.

-Attractions with names like the Pool of Enchantment, Menagerie, Fog Bog, Stone Pine Room and Wisteria Poles, you know it’s going to be an adventure.
+When there are attractions with names like the Pool of Enchantment, Menagerie, Fog Bog, Stone Pine Room and Wisteria Poles, you know it’s going to be an adventure.

 And there’s one decidedly shiny addition that catches the eye and puts a smile on even the most stoic faces.